Jump right in:

 Major Releases: Super Mario World 2: Yoshi’s Island, Super Mario RPG, Nintendo 64, Super Mario 64, Wave Race 64, Mario Kart 64, Star Fox 64, 1080° Snowboarding, Game Boy Color, The Legend of Zelda: Ocarina of Time, Super Smash Bros.

 Overview: Nintendo Power starts speaking of Mr. Miyamoto in reverent tones and interviews him many times in this period but he seems to stay in Japan other than during E3.
 This is the beginning of many E3 appearances whether on stage or off, doing interviews and Q & A sessions.
-There are almost 3 times as many entries during this period than the previous one.
+There are more than three times as many entries during this period than the previous one.

 It wasn’t brand new but there’s a lot of questions about the Super FX chip in 1995 and 1996.